 Blood Loss does work, eventually

-Blood Loss is an incredibly handy tool in Elden Ring, and virtually all bosses are susciptible to it.
+Blood Loss is an incredibly handy tool in Elden Ring, and virtually all bosses are susceptible to it.
 Fire Giant is actually resistant to Blood Loss, but that doesn’t mean he is completely immune – it just takes longer to affect him.
 If you have an Ash of War that can cause Blood Loss buildup from your attacks, then it’s definitely worth equipping for the battle (and every other battle!).
 The chances are you’ll get a chunk of health blasted off at some point, and if this happens in the attritional second phase it’s a massive help.

-Fire Giant boss guide: Phase 1
+Elden Ring Fire Giant boss guide: Phase 1

 Fire Giant has a range of dangerous attacks, which are mostly easy to avoid but can deal huge damage if they hit.
 These are the main attacks and how to avoid them.